blackfuel/asuswrt-merlin-xtables/README.md

 of bytes.

-NOTE: Some clients (Windows XP for example) may do what looks like a SYN scan, so be advised to carefully use xt_lscan in conjunction with blocking rules, as it may lock out your very own internal network.
+NOTE: Some clients (Windows XP for example) may do what looks like a SYN scan, so be advised to carefully use `xt_lscan` in conjunction with blocking rules, as it may lock out your very own internal network.

 ###PKNOCK match
-Pknock match implements so-called "port knocking", a stealthy system for network authentication: a client sends packets to selected ports in a specific sequence (= simple mode, see example 1 below), or a HMAC payload to a single port (= complex mode, see example 2 below), to a target machine that has pknock rule(s) installed.
+Pknock match implements so-called "port knocking", a stealthy system for network authentication: a client sends packets to selected ports in a specific sequence (*simple mode*, see example 1 below), or a HMAC payload to a single port (*complex mode*, see example 2 below), to a target machine that has pknock rule(s) installed.
 The target machine then decides whether to unblock or block (again) the pknock-protected port(s).
 This can be used, for instance, to avoid brute force